ChrisEYin/astro/data/blog/bet-on-slope.md

 date: '2025-12-28'
 tags: ['life', 'startups']
 draft: false
-summary: why betting on slope is the most important heuristic out there
+summary: Focusing on slope over y-intercept applies to any decision where you are looking for outsized returns.
 ---

 A lot has changed since I've written here last.
 I plan to write more about it and what I've learned over the next few, but in short I've gone through a bunch of things personally, professionally, etc and it's given me several new ideas and tools that I now live by.